AlonKellner/alonkellner.github.io/_posts/en-us/2024-11-26-weighter-presentation.md

 This is a criticism that I expected, in 20 minutes it is impossible to summarize all the details of a complete and extensive research effort.
 I tried to give a taste, intuitions, directions, but I could not provide understanding.
 In this post, I will try to answer some of the questions I was asked, clarify points that confused some people, and expand on some of the ideas presented in the lecture.

 To understand this blog post you need to be familiar with the lecture itself, the kind organizers of the conference uploaded [the full lecture on their Youtube channel](https://youtu.be/wxMQJ3vXngg), you are welcome to watch it there :)

+{% include video.liquid path="https://www.youtube.com/embed/wxMQJ3vXngg?si=zpaFWi3r2d1Xb541" class="img-fluid rounded z-depth-1" %}

 In addition, you are welcome to go through [my presentation](https://docs.google.com/presentation/d/173AjB0vz8pdrKIiAR8JdxvhF1KGvq_SESwpL-LW-G78/edit?usp=sharing) yourself and at your own pace, regardless of the recording itself.

 There are 2 parts in this blog post, the first is [Q & A](#q--a) where I'll answer some of the questions I was asked after the lecture, most of them are clarifications about the details of our research and method.
-The second part is [Deep dive & Enrichment](#deep-dive--enrichment) will expand on subjects which I didn't have the time to get into in the lecture.
+The second part is [Deep dive & Enrichment](#deep-dive--enrichment) which will expand on subjects which I didn't have the time to get into in the lecture.

 Let's start :)